jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/install-windows11.md

 ## Installation location & partitioning

 === "Step1"
     If you were able to do a [secure erase](../configure-bios-vs-uefi/#wipe-the-harddisk-if-possible) in BIOS/UEFI, there are no partitions.
-If not, delete all partitions.
+If not, delete all partitions manually.

     <img src="../installation-location.png" width="320" height="180"/>